Bootstrapping the Cross-Validation Estimate: Method

-The first term of the left hand side of (\ref{eq:zscoredecomp}) should be approximated well by a standard Gaussian distribution since the ``ideal" bootstrap variance estimator is used.
-The second term is independent of the first term and reflects the Monte-Carlo variation of approximating $\sigma_m^{CV}(\infty)$ via a small number of bootstrap and cross-validation iterations.
-To approximate the distribution of this ratio, we can bootstrap the variance estimator based on fitting the random effects model.
-This observation motivated the following additional steps presented in algorithm \ref{ag:calboot} after line (\ref{line1:bootest}-\ref{line2:bootest}) of algorithm \ref{ag:mainboot}, when very small $B_{BOOT}$ and $B_{CV}$ are used.
+The first term of the left-hand side of (\ref{eq:zscoredecomp}) should be approximated well by a standard Gaussian distribution since the ``ideal" bootstrap variance estimator is used.
+The second term is independent of the first term and reflects the Monte-Carlo variation of approximating $\sigma_m^{CV}(\infty)$ via finite numbers of bootstrap and cross-validation iterations.
+To approximate the distribution of this ratio, we can additionally bootstrap the variance estimator.
+This observation motivated the inclusion of following steps (algorithm \ref{ag:calboot}) after lines (\ref{line1:bootest}-\ref{line2:bootest}) of algorithm \ref{ag:mainboot}, when very small $B_{BOOT}$ and $B_{CV}$ are used.

-This resulting confidence interval is expected to be wider than that generated from the algorithm \ref{ag:mainboot}, since $c_{0.975}>1.96.$ However, this is a necessary cost to pay for using a small number of bootstrap and cross validation iterations.
-Note that although two bootstraps have been used in the modified algorithm, the increase in computational burden is minimal.
-These two bootstrap steps are not nested and the second bootstrap only involves repeated estimation of the variance component of a simple random effects model, which can be completed relatively fast especially with small or moderate $B_{BOOT}$ and $B_{CV}.$ The performance of this method depends on the normal approximation to the distribution of $(\widehat{Err}_m^{CV}-Err_m)/\sigma_m^{CV}(\infty)$ and the bootstrap approximation to the distribution of $\sigma_m^{CV}(\infty)/\widehat{\sigma}_m^{CV}.$ The second bootstrap is a calibration step for producing a confidence interval of $Err_m$ with a coverage level comparable to that based on $(\widehat{Err}_m^{CV}-Err_m)/\sigma_m^{CV}(\infty)$.
-If the latter yields a confidence interval which either too conservative or too liberal, then the new confidence interval based on additional bootstrap calibration would suffer the same limitation.
-Operationally, one may choose for example $(B_{BOOT}, B_{CV})=(20, 25)$ or $(20, 40).$ A slightly bigger value for $B_{CV}$ can prevent a negative or zero variance component estimator in fitting the random effects model.
+This resulting CI is expected to be wider than that generated by the algorithm \ref{ag:mainboot}.
+This is a necessary cost to pay for using small numbers of bootstrap and cross-validation iterations.
+Note that although two bootstraps have been used in the modified algorithm, the increase in computational burden is minimal, since these two steps are not nested but sequential.
+The practical time savings are examined by the simulation study reported in Section 5 of the Supplementary Material \citep{cai2025bootstrapping}.
+We have found that algorithm \ref{ag:calboot} can be substantially faster than algorithm \ref{ag:mainboot}, when the model training is complicated and time demanding.
+The performance of this method depends on the normal approximation to the distribution of and the bootstrap approximation to the distribution of The second bootstrap is a calibration step for producing a CI of $Err_m$ with a coverage level comparable to that based on $(\widehat{Err}_m^{CV}-Err_m)/\sigma_m^{CV}(\infty)$.
+If the latter yields a CI with poor coverage, then the new CI would suffer the same limitation.
+Operationally, one may choose a slightly bigger $B_{CV}$, e.g., $(B_{BOOT}, B_{CV})=(20, 50)$ to avoid a negative variance component estimator in the random effects model.